 The holidays should be a time for joyous activities, time with family, and celebrating what is important to us.

-Help yourself keep the holidays simple, and prepare your home by decluttering a few of these quick hit areas in your home so you can kick out the excess and enjoy your time.
+Help yourself keep the holidays simple, and prepare your home by decluttering a few of these quick-hit areas in your home (before the holidays get here) so you can kick back and relax.

 Yes I gave to everyone at Xmas I didn’t even know some of them my son didn’t even get a gift from some of them annoying.
 Frustrated to say rhe least I won’t be doing that again !
 Grrrr